Unified Network Capabilities and Integration

 Product Lead Unified Network Capabilities and Integration (PdL UNCI) is a new office that was stood up in January 2020 to consolidate tactical network integration efforts for current, evolving and future capabilities across Project Manager Tactical Network’s portfolio and broader Army modernization efforts, all under one roof.

 PdL UNCI will support the holistic integration of both line-of-sight and beyond-line-of-sight tactical network transport systems, including hardware such as basebands and terminals, and software such as network management systems.
-It will also support evolving tactical network architectures, like the Integrated Tactical Network (ITN) and PEO C3T’s biennial network modernization capability sets (CS).
+It will also support evolving tactical network architectures, like the Integrated Tactical Network (ITN) and PEO C3T’s two-year network modernization Capability Sets (CS).

 PdL UNCI is in alignment with Army Futures Command objectives and in direct support of the Army’s Modernization Strategy.
 Its system-of-systems network integration mission will alleviate unintentional stovepipe efforts and provide a cohesive, holistic approach to the delivery of a unified network in support of multi domain dominance.